ophub/kernel/README.md

     kernel_sign: -yourname
 ```

-## kernel source code
+## Kernel Source Code

-Thank you very much for the kernel source code maintained by giants such as Unifreq.
-The source code used by the kernel files in the repository is as follows:
+We would like to express our sincere thanks to unifreq and others for maintaining the kernel source code.
+The current kernel files in the repository use the following source code:

 | Kernel Tags   | Source Code Repository  |
 | ------------- | ----------------------- |